 Another part of my work in Baptist Studies is membership in the Baptist World Alliance Heritage and Identity Commission.
 I have delivered several papers and used to look after their web page.

 My pastoral and theological training took place at the Baptist Theological College of New South Wales (now known as Morling College), Melbourne College of Divinity, and later at the University of London (BD) and the University of Queensland (MA, PhD).
 I am an ordained minister (retired) of the Baptist church in Queensland.
 I am available for preaching and ministry appointments.

 I have taught Theology, Ethics, New Testament and Christian Worship.
 My main interests are Theology, Evangelicalism, Baptist Studies and the Australian Church, areas in which I have published several articles.
 I am also interested in Biblical Archaeology.
 Having visited quite a few sites in Israel and other nearby lands with my camera and collected some interested artefacts, I give illustrated lectures on this topic.
 I am the editor of Jesus, Salvation and the Jewish People (WEA/Paternoster, 2011)

 I was very happily married to Joyce for 36 years, and we had two children, Christine and Martin, but sadly, cancer took her from us on 20 Jan 2000 at the age of 58 years.

-I am now married to Dianne who is a Deaconess who formerly headed up the Aged Care Chaplaincy ministry of the Presbyterian Church in Queensland.
+I was married to Dianne who was a Deaconess who formerly headed up the Aged Care Chaplaincy ministry of the Presbyterian Church in Queensland.
 She passed away on 29 May 2019.